-The film is available on Facebook, YouTube, and on a hard drive for screenings.
+The film is available on Facebook, YouTube, Vimeo and by request on a hard drive for screenings.
 Public screenings are being scheduled, and will be tracked here.
 If you are interested in hosting a screening, please let us know.
 Upcoming screenings:

 - January 26, 2018 – 4pm: Ellensburg, Washington.
 Central Washington University hosts a screening as part of their Natural Science Seminar Series.
 Screening is 4-5pm in room SCIE 147 (lecture room in Science Bldg).
 Screening followed by Q&A with wildlife biologists involved in research in the I-90 corridor.
 Open to the public, no RSVP required.

 - February 20, 2018 – 6pm: Seattle, WA.
 Seward Park Audubon and Conservation Northwest co-host a screening at the Royal Room in Seattle’s Columbia City neighborhood.
 Screening followed by panel discussion including the film maker, Washington Department of Transportation, and I-90 Wildlife Bridges Coalition staff.
 Free, but advanced reservation tickets required through Brown Paper Tickets – available on a first come first serve basis.